-We currently or potentially compete with a variety of companies, including Google, Microsoft, Miva and Yahoo!
+We currently or potentially compete with a variety of companies, including FindWhat.com, Google, Microsoft and Yahoo!
 Many of these actual or perceived competitors also currently or may in the future have business relationships with us, particularly in distribution.
-However, such companies may terminate their relationships with us.
+Going forward, however, these companies may terminate their relationships with us.
 Furthermore, our competitors may be able to secure agreements with us on more favorable terms, which could reduce the usage of our services, increase the amount payable to our distribution partners, reduce total revenue and thereby have a material adverse effect on our business, operating results and financial condition.